Torkiliuz/dc_uploader/README.md

 The DATADIR would be /home/torrentdata

-You would run: upload.sh "/home/torrentdata/tracker1/this.is.a.nice.movie-grp"
+You would run: `upload.sh "/home/torrentdata/tracker1/this.is.a.nice.movie-grp"`

 By default, the program assumes that the data to be uploaded already exists in DATADIR.
 See optional arguments if you wish to modify this behavior.

 #### Optional arguments:
 -h, --help: Prints help.
-Called via upload.sh -h or upload.sh --help.
+Called via `upload.sh -h` or `upload.sh --help`.

 Following arguments are primarily used when user is using discrete directories.